DaniRip/DaniRip.github.io/teaching.md

 ### Mentorship

-I have been lucky enough to mentor some undergraduate students throughout my time at the University of Waterloo.
+I was lucky enough to mentor some undergraduate students throughout my time at the University of Waterloo.

 <ul>
 {% for mentee in site.data.mentorship %}